Businesses must keep track of their stock levels to avoid running out of products and losing sales. However, this cannot be easy to do manually.

 3. Yellow Zone

 This zone refers to the average stock level.
 That means it is a level that is above the minimum stock level and below the maximum stock level.

-Most of the organizations held the average quantity of inventory for a given period of time.
+Most of the organizations held the average inventory quantity for a given period.

 4. Green Zone

 This zone refers to the maximum stock level of inventory.
-This is the maximum limit of stock that an organization can hold.
-If the stock quantity exceeds this level then that is called too much stock or overstock.
+This is the ultimate limit of stock that an organization can hold.
+If the stock quantity exceeds this level, that is called too much stock or overstock.

 5. Over Stock Zone